Billionaire philanthropist MacKenzie Scott files for divorce from second husband

 Ms Scott is the ex-wife of Amazon founder Jeff Bezos.

-According to The New York Times, Ms Scott filed a petition for divorce in the King County Superior Court in Washington State on Monday, according to a copy of the filing
+The New York Times reported that Ms Scott filed a petition for divorce in the King County Superior Court in Washington State on Monday, according to a copy of the filing

 Mr Jewett promised to join in on Ms Scott's pledge when the couple were married, though his name has now reportedly been taken off her pledge.